-During the year ended 31 December 2022 HLB Mann Judd, the Company's auditor, has not performed any other services in addition to their statutory duties.
+During the year ended 31 December 2023 HLB Mann Judd, the Company's auditor, has not performed any other services in addition to their statutory duties.
 No non-audit services were provided by HLB Mann Judd during the financial year.

-16. Auditor's independence and non-audit services
+16. Auditor's independence declaration

-A copy of the lead auditor's independence declaration as required under subdivision 60-C section 60-40 of the Australian Charities and Not-for-profits Commission Act 2012 is set out on page 35 - 37 and forms part of the directors' report for the financial year ended 31 December 2022.
+A copy of the lead Auditor's independence declaration as required under subdivision 60-C section 60-40 of the Australian Charities and Not-for-profits Commission Act 2012 is set out on page 8 and forms part of the directors' report for the financial year ended 31 December 2023.